UniversityatAlbany-LearningEncounters/Encounter-Template-Reveal.js/README.md

 Encounter Template
 ==================

-Basic template to create learning encounters with Reveal.js.
+Enhanced template to create learning encounters with Reveal.js.
+Template includs learning encounter objective, process, and deliverable slides, with vertical scrolling code.

+REPLACE THE ABOVE TITLE AND TEXT WITH INFORMATION SPECIFIC TO YOUR LEARNING ENCOUNTER.

 The content of this repository is copyrighted by contributors and it is distributed under the following licenses.